h0cean/fourgames-detailed/README.md

 This shows the currently active version on the first line (`-> v16.14.0`), followed by some named aliases and the versions that those aliases point to.

+you can also `node -v` to see node version installed

 ##### Note:
 if you also have a version of Node.js installed through `apt`, you may see a `system` entry here.
 You can always activate the system-installed version of Node using `nvm use system`.